Ecthyma is a skin infection. It is similar to impetigo, but occurs deep inside the skin. For this reason, ecthyma is often called deep impetigo.

 Ecthyma is most often caused by the streptococcus bacteria.
-Sometimes, staphylococcus bacteria cause this skin infection.
+Sometimes, staphylococcus bacteria cause this skin infection on its own or in combination with streptococcus.

-The infection may start in skin that has been injured due to a scratch or insect bite.
+The infection may start in skin that has been injured due to a scratch, rash, or insect bite.
 The infection often develops on the legs.
+People with diabetes or a weakened immune system are more prone to ecthyma.

 Main symptom of ecthyma is a small blister with a red border that may be filled with pus.
 The blister is similar to that seen with impetigo, but the infection spreads much deeper into the skin.